-Students must maintain enrollment status each semester to maintain TELS eligibility.
+Students must maintain enrollment status each fall and spring semester to maintain TELS eligibility (summer enrollment is not required, but if you enroll during a summer term, the same rules will apply).
 Enrollment status options are full-time (12+ hours), part-time (6-11 hours), or less than part-time (1-5 hours).
 A student who withdraws or stops attending may lose the scholarship for all future semesters and may be required to repay all or a portion of the current semester’s award.

 If extenuating circumstances prevent a student from meeting continuous enrollment and/or enrollment status requirements, the student may appeal.
 Please visit the Financial Aid Office for more information about filing an appeal.
 TELS appeals can only be approved if a student is ineligible due to failure to meet enrollment requirements.
-Tennessee Tech is not able to approve appeals for students who fail to meet GPA requirements, regardless of extenuating circumstances.
+Tennessee Tech cannot review appeals for students who fail to meet GPA requirements, regardless of extenuating circumstances.

-A TELS recipient who meets the above requirements may receive the HOPE Scholarship until the first of the following events occurs:
+A TELS recipient who meets the eligibility requirements may receive the HOPE Scholarship until the first of the following events occurs:

 - Five (5) years have passed from the initial date of enrollment (even if you have not received the lottery scholarship for some or all of the 5 years)

 Checking your Lottery Scholarship Status

-It is important to check your lottery scholarship status periodically as well as other lottery information on your Eagle Online account.
+It is important to check your lottery scholarship status periodically as well as other lottery information through Tech Express via Eagle Online.
 Here’s how!

-- Go to Eagle Online and log in
+- Go to Tech Express and click on the Eagle Online app

 - Click on “Student”